cendyne/media-server/README.md

 * refactor image loading, filters, and saving
 * Async all of it from the request, have loading filters and saving eun on io thread
 * Introduce semaphore so async processing does not consume too much memory
-* Async identify dimensions of uploaded images and set width and height
 * Consider blurhash (no rust encoder exists, c encoder looks relatively fine https://github.com/woltapp/blurhash/blob/master/C/encode.c )
 * Add text overlay support (this will require an additional few libraries...)
 * Add requested image filter variants in vobj PUT (synchronously create)